Find out about the Sustainable Movement Corridor project

 Phase 2B

-Phase 2b works are set to commence early 2023.
-This will mean pedestrian and bus lane improvements in Guildford Park Road at the back of Guildford Train station.
-The works are undertaken by Henderson Taylor.
+Phase 2b works ended in 2023.
+Pedestrian and bus lane improvements were undertaken on Guildford Park Road at the back of Guildford Train station.

 Benefits of the project

-The Sustainable Movement Corridor aims to give a more sustainable, safer way of travelling in Guildford.
-It will do this by improving walking and cycling routes, as well as improving bus journey times and reliability.
-Once completed, these improvements will encourage more people to cycle, walk and use public transport.
+The Sustainable Movement Corridor gives a more sustainable, safer way of travelling in Guildford.
+It does this by improving walking and cycling routes, as well as improving bus journey times and reliability.
+These improvements have, hopefully, encouraged more people to cycle, walk and use public transport.

 Scheme proposals for the Sustainable Movement Corridor are included in the: